Jock McIntyre

-John "Jock" McIntyre was a Scottish footballer who played professionally in Scotland, Ireland and the United States.
+John McIntyre was a Scottish footballer who played professionally in Scotland, Ireland and the United States.

 McIntyre spent his early career with Morton, making over 300 appearances and winning the Scottish Cup with them in 1922.
 In 1924, he moved to the United States and signed with the Boston Soccer Club of the American Soccer League.
 While he played right fullback with Morton, McIntyre moved up to wing half with Boston.
 In his five seasons with Boston, he won the 1928 league title and the 1925 and 1927 League Cup.
 In July 1929, he moved to Ireland where he was a player-manager with Coleraine.
 He briefly returned to the United States, playing four games with the Boston Bears during the fall half of the 1931 season.